eclipse-archived/ceylon-lang.org/documentation/1.1/faq/language-design.md

 than use site variance.
 We can't form a covariant type from an invariant type like in Java.

-It would be possible to add support for use site variance to Ceylon, probably using a syntax like this:
+However, to support awesome interoperation with Java generics, Ceylon also supports Java-style wildcards, using this syntax:

 <!-- try: -->
     Array<Integer> ints = array(2, 4, 6);